How Did Quest 3 Change Mixed Reality Game Design?

 - Adjust virtual ambient intensity dynamically from the passthrough camera's exposure data for lighting consistency.

-- Invest heavily in the tutorial — confused players in MR are more disoriented than in flat games.
+- Invest heavily in the tutorial confused players in MR are more disoriented than in flat games.

 How Do You Use the Real World as a Level Designer in MR?

+The most powerful and most terrifying aspect of MR game design is that you cannot control the environment your player is in.
+Your game must work in a tiny studio apartment and a sprawling living room.
 Quest 3's Scene Understanding API gives you access to the semantic map of the player's room: floors, walls, ceilings, desks, couches, and doors are all available as mesh data.
 Use this data aggressively.
 Spawn enemies on the couch.
 Make the floor a lava field.
-Attach game elements to walls.
-Players react with genuine delight when the game acknowledges their specific, real space rather than pretending it doesn't exist.
+Players react with genuine delight when the game acknowledges their specific, real space.

 Why Is Depth Occlusion Critical for Mixed Reality?

 Nothing breaks MR immersion faster than a virtual object that floats in front of real-world geometry that should be occluding it.
 Quest 3's depth API provides per-pixel depth data from the passthrough cameras.
 Use it to implement environment depth occlusion for all your virtual objects.
-The technical implementation involves rendering the depth texture into Unity's depth buffer before drawing your scene geometry.
+Without occlusion, virtual objects feel like screen overlays.
+With it, they feel genuinely placed in the room.
+This is the single highest-impact rendering feature in MR development and should be enabled by default.

 How Should You Anchor Objects in Mixed Reality?

-World-space positioning — "put this object at (2.3, 0, 1.1) in the Guardian boundary space" — is fragile.
+World-space positioning "put this object at (2.3, 0, 1.1) in the Guardian boundary space" is fragile.
 Players recentre their guardian, move furniture, or play in a different room.
 Anchor your game state to semantic anchors: attach things to the floor, to the desk surface, to the wall.
 When a player resumes a session, re-derive the world-space positions from the current room scan rather than storing absolute coordinates.

 How Do You Design Safe Interactions in Mixed Reality?